pmontecinos23/Grocery-Store-Sales-Predictions/README.md

   * The R^2 score shows we can explain 59% of the variation in the target

  ## Recommendations
-  * Recommend more tune, models and DATA
+  * Recommend more tuning, models and DATA

  ## Limitations
   * The amount of data